Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_RUN_ARGS`

 This represents the properties of your server (map, rcon password, etc) to apply when starting the server.
 (See https://developer.valvesoftware.com/wiki/Command_Line_Options)
-<br></br>
-This can only be used on the first launch, but if you mount the container; you can modify the generated start.sh script.

 * `USER_ID` `GROUP_ID`